panique/huge/README.md

 ###HOW TO DOWNLOAD

-Here on github you'll always find a stable and secure master branch and the in-development develop branch.
+Here on GitHub you'll always find a stable and secure master branch and the in-development develop branch.
 The master branch is ready for production, the develop branch is not (as it just shows the current state of development, maybe including some not-so-good tested features).
 For newbies: to download, simply click the ZIP-button on the right upper sidebar here on this page.